Jump to topic

 - Commit to the tapering method you choose.
 Successful tapering requires you to avoid fluctuations and adhere to whatever reduction method you choose.
 This lets you track your progress and recognize any negative reactions that might occur.

 - Share your intention to taper off alcohol use with a trusted loved one.
 This way, someone is there to hold you accountable.
+Loved ones also play a huge role in helping an alcoholic through all stages of recovery and help them answer the question, "Am I an Alcoholic?".

 Tapering works, but it isn’t right for everyone.
 Alcohol withdrawal is potentially dangerous after abusing alcohol.
 It can be a fatal process for heavy drinkers.
 Heavy drinkers, or those with alcohol dependence, who take the risk of tapering off and foregoing professional medical treatment must move slowly to reduce their risk.